skills/test-with-actions/.github/steps/2-fix-the-test.md

 <img alt="checks in progress in a merge box" src=https://user-images.githubusercontent.com/16547949/66080348-ecc5f580-e533-11e9-909e-c213b08790eb.png width=400 />

-You can follow along as GitHub Actions runs your job by going to the **Actions** tab or by clicking on "Details" in the merge box below.
+You can follow along as GitHub Actions runs your job by going to the **Actions** tab or by selecting "Details" in the merge box below.

 When the tests finish, you'll see a red X :x: or a green check mark :heavy_check_mark: in the merge box.
-At that point, you'll have access to logs for the build job and its associated steps.
+At that point, you can access the logs for the build job and its associated steps.

-_By looking at the logs, can you identify which tests failed?_ To find it, go to one of the failed builds and scrolling through the log.
+_By looking at the logs, can you identify which tests failed?_ To find it, go to one of the failed builds and scroll through the log.
 Look for a section that lists all the unit tests.
 We're looking for the name of the test with an "x".

 <img alt="screenshot of a sample build log with the names of the tests blurred out" src=https://user-images.githubusercontent.com/16547949/65922013-e740a200-e3b1-11e9-8151-faf52c30201e.png width=400 />